strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/draft-and-publish-always-enabled.md

 import Intro from '/docs/snippets/breaking-change-page-intro.md' import MigrationIntro from '/docs/snippets/breaking-change-page-migration-intro.md'

-# Draft & Publish always enabled in v5
+# Draft & Publish is always enabled in Strapi v5

 In Strapi v5, the Draft & Publish feature is always enabled. <Intro />